awsdocs/aws-encryption-sdk-docs/doc_source/migrate-mkps-v2.md

 If you are using an AWS KMS master key \(not a master key provider\), you can skip this step\.
 AWS KMS master keys are not deprecated or removed\.
 They encrypt and decrypt only with the wrapping keys that you specify\.

 The examples in this section focus on the elements of your code that you need to change\.
 For a complete example of the updated code, see the Examples section of the GitHub repository for your [programming language](programming-languages.md)\.
-Also, these examples typically use key ARNs to represent customer master keys \(CMKs\)\.
-When you create a master key provider for encrypting, you can use any valid AWS KMS [key identifier](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) to represent a CMK \.
+Also, these examples typically use key ARNs to represent AWS KMS keys\.
+When you create a master key provider for encrypting, you can use any valid AWS KMS [key identifier](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) to represent an AWS KMS key \.
 When you create a master key provider for decrypting, you must use a key ARN\.

 **Learn more about migration**